-NSW Health would like to extend its appreciation to all clinicians, administrators and consumers who contributed to the development of Gastroenterology SRC.
-NSW Health would also like to acknowledge the SRC developed by QLD Health, VIC Health, SA Health and WA Health which has been referenced to support the development of Gastroenterology SRC for NSW public outpatient services.
+NSW Health would like to extend its appreciation to all clinicians, administrators and consumers who contributed to the development of Gastroenterology SRC for NSW public specialist outpatient services.
+NSW Health would also like to acknowledge the SRC developed by QLD Health, VIC Health, SA Health and WA Health which has been referenced to support the development of Gastroenterology SRC for NSW public specialist outpatient services.